Changing Object's Shape

 You can mask any artwork.

-A clipping mask has no fill or stroke.
+A clipping mask created as explained above has no fill or stroke.
 It doesn't retain any style that the original object could have.
+If you want the mask to retain its original style, use the method explained below.

 Edit a Clipping Mask